Time to cut through all of the chatter.

-What you have now is the ultimate short range thumper that will feed both supersonic and subsonic ammunition and get its full ballistic potential (complete burn of the powder) from a 9-inch barrel.
+What you have now is the ultimate short-range thumper that will feed both supersonic and subsonic ammunition and get its full ballistic potential (complete burn of the powder) from a 9-inch barrel.

-A hard-hitting, short, light, and quiet, gun that will own 0-300 yards.
+You need a hard-hitting, short, light, and quiet, gun that will own 0 to 300 yards.

-The AR-15 with .300 BLK does this markedly better than the 5.56 but doesn’t always beat it out for every job.
+The AR-15/.300 BLK combo does this markedly better than the 5.56 NATO.

-Round 1: Strengths & Weaknesses
+Strengths & Weaknesses